 Side lying positions are also sometimes used to slow down a very rapid labor, and are great for protecting the perineum during a rapid birth.

 Semi-reclined, or laying on your back with stirrups, is still very common in many hospitals, particularly if you have regional anesthesia or will be having a forceps or vacuum delivery.
 This position does not use gravity and increases the length of the pushing stage and increases the necessity of an episiotomy, vacuum extraction, and forceps.
-You can request a different position if you’re uncomfortable with this option.

 When you are asked to hold your breath to a count of ten during contractions, you’re practicing purple pushing.